St. John's (NY) vs. Stony Brook: Odds, spread, over/under - November 7

 St. John's (NY) vs. Stony Brook Odds, Spread, Over/Under

-Take a look at the odds, spread and over/under for this matchup available at several sportsbooks.
+Check out the odds, spread and over/under for this matchup across different sportsbooks.

 |Favorite